Dani Osvaldo: Roma

 On 25 August 2011, Osvaldo was sold to Roma for a fee of €15 million plus bonuses, whereby the bonus for goals (€500,000) and appearances (€250,000 each for 25th and 50th appearances; up to 100th) had been fully and partially activated; Roma also has the obligation to pay an additional €1 million if the team had qualifies for one of the Champions League seasons from 2012–13 to 2016–17, regardless of whether or not Osvaldo was a player of Roma at that time.
 On 22 September 2011, Osvaldo scored his first goal for the Lupi against Siena in a home game that ended 1–1.
 On 16 October, Osvaldo opened the scoring against Rome rivals Lazio in the Derby della Capitale.
 He scored his fifth goal against Novara on 5 November.

 On 25 November, Osvaldo was apparently angry with teammate Erik Lamela after not receiving a pass during the 0–2 defeat at Udinese and was fined and suspended by his club for "punching Lamela in the face."

 On 19 March 2012, after three months, he scored again in a 1–0 victory over Genoa.
 He scored in the 2–1 loss against Milan and a week later in a 5–2 victory over Novara.
 He also scored the opening goal in a 3–1 victory over Udinese.

 Osvaldo opened the 2012–13 season with a goal against Catania in a 2–2 draw.
 On 2 September 2012, he scored his second goal of the season against Internazionale in a match that saw Roma win 3–1 against the Nerazzurri at the San Siro.
-He scored his third league goal, a penalty, against Juventus in a 4–1 defeat at Juventus Stadium.
+He scored his third league goal, a penalty, against Juventus in a 4–1 defeat at the Juventus Stadium.
 He scored a brace in a 4–2 win over Genoa and scored his sixth goal of the season in a 4–1 win against Palermo on 4 November.
 He also scored a goal against former club Fiorentina for a 4–2 win for Roma.